-In addition, the majority leader and the minority leader of the Senate, if they are not otherwise members of the committee, may designate one member of their staff, for whom they assume personal responsibility, and who holds, at minimum, a top secret security clearance to attend closed sessions of the committee, subject to the same conditions set forth for committee staff under Rules 12, 13, and 14.
+In addition, the majority leader and the minority leader of the Senate, if they are not otherwise members of the committee, may designate one member of their staff for whom that leader assumes personal responsibility and who holds, at a minimum, a top secret security clearance, to attend closed sessions of the committee, subject to the same conditions set forth for committee staff under Rules 12, 13, and 14.

 Staff of other Senators who are not members of the committee may not attend closed sessions of the committee.

-Attendance of committee staff at meetings shall be limited to those designated by the staff director or the minority staff director.
+Attendance of committee staff at meetings and hearings shall be limited to those designated by the staff director or the minority staff director.

-The committee, by majority vote, or the chairman, with the concurrence of the ranking member, may limit staff attendance at specified meetings.
+The committee, by majority vote, or the chairman, with the concurrence of the ranking member, may limit staff attendance at specified meetings or hearings.

-RULE 4 -- QUORUMS
+RULE 4 - QUORUMS

-- (a) Testimony.--For the purpose of taking sworn or unsworn testimony at any duly scheduled meeting a quorum of the committee and each subcommittee thereof shall consist of one member. - (b) Business.--A quorum for the transaction of committee or subcommittee business, other than for reporting a measure or recommendation to the Senate or the taking of testimony, shall consist of one-third of the members of the committee or subcommittee, including at least one member from each party. - (c) Reporting.--A majority of the membership of the committee, including at least one member from each party, shall constitute a quorum for reporting any measure or recommendation to the Senate.
-No measure or recommendation shall be ordered reported from the committee unless a majority of the committee members is physically present, and a majority of those present concurs.
+(a) Testimony.-For the purpose of taking sworn or unsworn testimony at any duly scheduled meeting a quorum of the committee and each subcommittee thereof shall consist of one member of such committee or subcommittee.

+(b) Business.-A quorum for the transaction of committee or subcommittee business, other than for reporting a measure or recommendation to the Senate or the taking of testimony, shall consist of one-third of the members of the committee or subcommittee, including at least one member from each party.

+(c) Reporting.-A majority of the membership of the committee, including at least one member from each party, shall constitute a quorum for reporting any measure or recommendation to the Senate.
+No measure or recommendation shall be ordered reported from the committee unless a majority of the committee members is physically present, including at least one member from each party, and a majority of those present concurs.

-RULE 5 -- PROXIES
+RULE 5 - PROXIES